About Us

 Dublin Bay Sailing Club is the largest yacht-racing organisation in Ireland and arguably in these islands.
 With thirteen hundred elected members, the Club provides regular weekly racing for upwards of 320 yachts, ranging from ocean-going forty footers to single-handed dinghies.

 It operates from Dun Laoghaire, a major marine recreational centre six miles to the south of Dublin.
-Members are drawn for the most part from the four local yacht clubs but visiting yachts can participate in racing if they complete the Club’s temporary yacht entry and membership form and pay a small fee.
+Members are drawn for the most part from the four local yacht clubs in Dun Laoghaire but visiting yachts can participate in racing if they complete the Club’s temporary yacht entry and membership form and pay a small fee.
+(This is found in racing form but the applicant must not be a resident in South County Dublin or its environs).

 Apart from a Starter’s Hut on Dun Laoghaire West Pier, the Club possesses no premises; moorings and the usual onshore facilities are provided by the local yacht clubs.
 The Dun Laoghaire Marina, situated in the north-western side of the Harbour, accommodates a considerable number of racing yachts.